Shrimp Scampi is the ultimate Italian Shrimp Recipe with wine, butter, garlic, red pepper flakes and a fresh squeeze of

 Note: click on times in the instructions to start a kitchen timer while cooking.

-Add the garlic, salt, red pepper flakes, olive oil and shrimp to a bowl and let marinate for 60 minutes.
+Add the garlic, salt, red pepper flakes, 1/2 of the olive oil and shrimp to a bowl and let marinate for 60 minutes.

-Heat a large skillet over medium high heat and add the shrimp (reserve the marinade) to the pan, cooking on each side for 1-2 minutes.
+Heat a large skillet over medium high heat and add the other half of the olive oil and the shrimp (reserve the marinade) to the pan, cooking on each side for 1-2 minutes.

 Remove the shrimp from the pan, add in the wine, lemon juice and reserved marinade and cook for 3-4 minutes or until reduced by half before adding in the butter and cooking and additional 3-4 minutes.

 - Add the shrimp back to the pan, toss to coat and serve with parsley as a garnish if desired.